Eric Nesterenko: Early life

 Nesterenko was born in Flin Flon, Manitoba, to immigrants from Ukraine.
 He moved at 16 and attended high school at North Toronto Collegiate Institute.
-Nesterenko would play as a member of the Toronto Marlboros.
+Nesterenko played as a member of the Toronto Marlboros.

 Playing career

 Nesterenko played five years with the Toronto Maple Leafs before being traded to the Blackhawks for cash.
-He played 16 years with the Blackhawks from 1956 to 1972 for a total of 1,013 games which ranks seventh in team history.
-Nesterenko was known as a superb penalty killer and was given the nickname of “Elbows".
+He played 16 years with the Blackhawks from 1956 to 1972 for a total of 1,013 games, which ranks seventh in team history.
+Nesterenko was known as a superb penalty killer and was given the nickname “Elbows".
 In both 1965 and 1967, he led the league in shorthanded goals.

 Nesterenko was an NHL All-Star in 1961 and 1965, and was a key part of 1961 Stanley Cup championship.
 He also made 12 other playoff appearances with the Blackhawks.

 Nesterenko was better known for speed on the ice than for goal-scoring.
 Chicago Tribune columnist Bob Markus commented, "I've always thought that Nesterenko would have been the greatest player of all time if they played the game without a puck."
 Nesterenko had 495 points (207 goals along with 288 assists) and 1,014 penalty minutes while playing for the Blackhawks.
 He had a total of 250 goals and 324 assists during his NHL career.

 Following his NHL career, Nesterenko played for the Chicago Cougars of the World Hockey Association in 1973-74 after a year of coaching in Switzerland.